Dennis Kutrieb

-Dennis Kutrieb (born 1 December 1979) is a German football manager who is the head coach of German side BFC Dynamo.
+Dennis Kutrieb (born 1 December 1979) is a German football manager who was most recently head coach of German side BFC Dynamo.

 Early life

 Kutrieb was born in East Berlin in East Germany.

 Playing career

 As a footballer, Kutrieb played for several German sides including VfB Lichterfelde, BFC Dynamo and RSV Waltersdorf.

 Kutrieb joined BFC Dynamo in 2004.
 He became the top-goalscorer of BFC Dynamo in the 2004–05 NOFV-Oberliga Nord, scoring 16 goals in 31 league matches.

 He left the club for Rot-Weiß Oberhausen after the season.

 Kutrieb returned to BFC Dynamo during the winter-break 2006–2007.
 Supporters of BFC Dynamo had collected two thirds of the transfer fee for Kutrieb.
 Kutrieb played for BFC Dynamo in the 29th edition of the annual indoor tournament for all clubs from Berlin in the NOFV-Oberliga in Sporthalle Charlottenburg at the beginning 2007.
 He scored seven of BFC Dynamo's ten goals in the tournament and was voted the best player of the tournament.
 Kutrieb scored seven goals in 13 matches for BFC Dynamo in the second half of the 2006–07 NOFV-Oberliga.

 Kutrieb eventually left BFC Dynamo for Ludwigsfelder FC in 2008.
 During his two stints with BFC Dynamo, from 2004 to 2005 and then from 2007 to 2008, Kutrieb had scored a total of 26 goals in 71 league matches.